Style Amnesia: Investigating Speaking Style Degradation and Mitigation in Multi-Turn Spoken Language Models: SLM Recall Process

 \subsection{Do SLMs Forget the Instruction?}

-Building on the experiments in Section~\ref{sec:main_results}, we observe that SLMs suffer from style amnesia.
-Their speaking style following rate begins to degrade after only one turn.
-This raises a key research question:~\textit{Do SLMs really forget the initial instructions?} To address this, we introduce a \textit{recall process} prior to the SLM generating speech in each turn.
-Specifically, for every turn after the first, we prompt the SLM to restate the initial speaking style before processing the next user input.
-The recall process is illustrated in Figure~\ref{fig:recall_illustration}.
+To quantify whether the model remembers the initial style instruction $s$, we define the recall rate $R$ as follows.
+Given a style $s$ and dialogue topic $i$, the recall rate at assistant turn $j$, denoted as $R_j(s)$, is:

-In the recall process, the SLM is asked to recall the original instruction using the query: “What specific instructions did the user give in the first turn regarding your speaking style for this conversation?”
-This allows us to verify whether the model still remember the initial instruction.
-We then use GPT-5 mini to judge whether the recalled instruction matches the original style instruction.
-The evaluation prompt is provided in Appendix~\ref{app:prompt_recall_evaluation}.
-We compute the percentage of cases where the SLM correctly recalls the instruction, which we define as the Recall Rate $R$.
+where $r_{i,j}$ denotes the response generated by the SLM to the recall query $q_{\text{recall}}$ before generating its response at the user turn $j$, and $N$ is the number of dialogue topics.
+The binary indicator function $\mathbbm{1}_{\text{recall}}(\cdot)$ is 1 if the recalled instruction matches the original style instruction, and 0 otherwise.
+We use GPT-5 mini to judge the correctness of the recalled instruction.
+The evaluation prompt is shown in Appendix~\ref{app:prompt_recall_evaluation}.

-The results are summarized in Table~\ref{tab:recall_rate}.
+We conduct the following experiments on models capable of producing a wide range of speaking styles, as well as on styles that most models can reliably generate.
+The results are summarized in Table~\ref{tab:recall_results}.
 Interestingly, most SLMs remember the initial instruction quite well.
 The three proprietary models show a near-perfect recall rate.
-Qwen2.5-Omni and Step-Audio 2 mini perform worse.
-Their recall rates decline across turns, but still retain roughly 80\% and 60\% accuracy, respectively.
+Step-Audio 2 mini shows weaker performance with declining recall rates across turns, yet it still achieves a recall rate of 55.0\% to 89.0\%.
 These results reveal a clear gap between proprietary and open-source SLMs in memorization ability.
-From our manual inspection, when these two open-source models fail, some responses contain an incorrect style instruction, while others simply ignore the question and produce irrelevant or meaningless outputs.
+From our manual inspection, when Step-Audio 2 mini fails to recall, some responses contain an incorrect style instruction, while others simply ignore the question and produce irrelevant or meaningless outputs.

 Notably, although GPT-4o mini exhibits a 65.3\% degradation in performance when producing a sad speaking style and a 20\% degradation for speaking slowly, it still maintains a high recall rate.
 A similar pattern is observed with Gemini Live and GPT-4o.
-These observations indicate that the models do not forget the instructions, suggesting that style degradation is not caused by memory loss.
-Instead, the models retain the instructions but fail to perform the requested style effectively.
+These observations indicate that the models do not forget the instructions, suggesting that~\textit{style amnesia} is not caused by memory loss.
+Instead, the models retain the instructions but fail to follow the requested style effectively.